wallarm/product-documentation/docs/2.18/user-guides/scanner.md

 ![!Scanner config](../images/user-guides/vulnerabilities/scanner-configuration-options.png)

-There is also a [global switcher for the Wallarm Scanner](vulnerabilities.md#configuring-vulnerability-detection) located in the **Vulnerabilities** section.
+There is also the global switcher for the Wallarm Scanner called **Basic Scanner functionality**.
 This switcher enables or disables the Scanner for your entire company account, controlling both the asset scanning and vulnerability discovery processes.
+You can also find the same toggle switch in the **Vulnerabilities** section.
+Changing the switch in one section will automatically update the setting in the other section as well.

 ## Scanning exposed assets for vulnerabilities